dbos-inc/dbos-docs/docs/cloud-tutorials/best-practices.md

 * For more complex operations, you can use the DBOS Cloud CLI to connect to your database and run migrations manually.

 ### System databases
 * DBOS Transact relies on a _system database_ to store metadata about the application.
-This database cannot be configured when running on DBOS Cloud.
+This database name is `<app_db_name>_dbos_sys` and cannot be configured when running on DBOS Cloud.

 ## Database instances